-For unpreconditioned CG (which is selected by a bool argument to CG.cpp), we should expect a bit more than 10 iterations to converge.
+For unpreconditioned CG (which is selected by a bool argument to CG), we should expect a bit more than 10 iterations to converge.
 The symmetric Gauss-Seidel preconditioned CG should converge in about 1 iteration, since this preconditioner behaves like Jacobi scaling (only the large diagonal values really matter) and the scaling makes all diagonals appear to be 1.0, so CG should require about 1 iteration.

 Permitted Transformations and Optimizations